I will show you how to create a marketing strategy for your Start-up business.

 Content is the best way to stay in touch with the German customers without contacting them directly.

-16. What are the Metrics that show Content Engagement
+16. What are Content Engagement Metrics?

 Let’s see how they are doing on social networks with their audience engagement.
 In the table, we find the second column the client website and the other three on the right its competitors.